ShuenZhou/SlateMate-privacy/README.md

 # Privacy Policy for SlateMate
 Effective date: 2025-08-25

-SlateMate is a macOS utility that adds slates to videos you select.
+SlateMate is a macOS utility that adds professional slates to video clips.
 It processes media entirely on your device.
 We do not collect, transmit, sell, or share any personal data.

 ## Data We Do Not Collect
 - No personal information (name, email, address)